 Definition: is defined as hyperactive or over-sensitive reflexes.

-Some examples may include spasmodic or spastic tendons, which are indicative of the disease in the upper motor neuron, as well as the decrease or loss of control normally exerted by the higher brain centers on the lower nerves (disinhibition).
+Some examples may include spasmodic or spastic tendons, indicative of the disease in the upper motor neuron, as well as the decrease or loss of control usually exerted by the higher brain centers on the lower nerves (disinhibition).

-Before knowing the causes and pathophysiology of hyperreflexia, it is important to understand the autonomic nervous system (ANS).
+Before knowing the causes and pathophysiology of Hyperreflexia, it is essential to understand the autonomic nervous system (ANS).
 The autonomic nervous system is an involuntary part of the nervous system.
 This means that you have no control over that.

 Both act in opposite directions and, therefore, balance the functions of others.

-Most of the triggers that cause hyperreflexia originate below the level of spinal cord injury.
+Most of the triggers that cause Hyperreflexia to originate below the level of spinal cord injury.